purechilab/newstack_cdw/README.md

 There is also a MySQL demo that is located in the kubernetes_yaml/mysql_demo folder

-Open the kubernetes_yaml/mysql_demo/example_commands.txt file for step by step in structions to follow for the mySQl demo
+Open the kubernetes_yaml/mysql_demo/example_commands.txt file for step by step instructions to follow for the mySQl demo

 ### PSO demo